-Major administrative work is rarely assigned to Career NTTF.
-If it is assigned, the FTE and expectations for the assignment will be negotiated between the Dean or designee and the Career NTTF faculty member in consultation with other faculty members.
+Major administrative work is rarely assigned to Career NTTF, but Career NTTF wishing to assume positions of administrative leadership are welcome to do so.
+If such work is assigned, the FTE and expectations for the assignment will be negotiated between the

+Dean or designee and the Career NTTF faculty member in consultation with the Executive Committee to ensure equitable distribution of workload.